angad-k/starve-free-reader-writers-problem/README.md

 Semaphore* in_sem = new Semaphore();
 Semaphore* out_sem = new Semaphore();
 Semaphore* writer_sem = new Semaphore();
-writer_sem->value = 0; //WHy this is initialized to zero will be explained later. int num_started = 0; // a count of how many readers have started reading since the last time num_started was cleared. int num_completed = 0;// a count of how many readers have completed reading.
+writer_sem->value = 0; //Why this is initialized to zero will be explained later. int num_started = 0; // a count of how many readers have started reading. int num_completed = 0;// a count of how many readers have completed reading.
 //num_started and num_completed are kept in different variable
 //instead of merging them into one is because they would be changed by different semaphores.